-The RCPsych will hold the first of four roundtable meetings to discuss how to promote race equality, and equalities in the round, this Friday at 3pm.
+The RCPsych is holding a series of four roundtable meetings to discuss how to promote race equality, and equalities in the round.

 The discussion at the four roundtables will help shape the College’s new Equality Action Plan, which is being put together as a result of the new President Adrian James’s promise to prioritise diversity and equality during his three-year term, which began on 1 July.

 The virtual roundtable meetings will be open sessions and any members, patients or carers who want to view the discussions will be able to log in and watch.

 The RCPsych Equality Action Plan will promote equality for College members, healthcare workers, patients, carers and College staff.